martin-azpillaga/M/Documentation/description.md

 - Code generation: Debug and high performance C# code generation for Unity.
 - Language services: Hover information, function signature helpers, code completions and diagnostic reports

 The next big feature I'm working on is C++ code generation for Unreal.
-Simplified generation has been successful, now I'm getting more familiar with both C++ and Unreal before starting with high performance code generation.
+Simplified generation has been successful, now I'm getting more familiar with both C++ and Unreal before starting with more sophisticated code generation.

 ### Future plan

 I track the progress and pending tasks of the project using Github's issue tracker.

 The planning is publicly available and classifies the tasks depending on how they add value to the project.

-- Development tasks add new features
-- Documentation tasks make the project easier to learn
-- Maintenance tasks make the project easier to develop
-- User experience tasks make it easier to use
-- Social tasks make it easier to find and try out
+At the time of writing there are 118 issues open, from which 50 are marked as to be implemented.
+The rest are possibilities.

 M is highly experimental and research driven.
 It has a pubic experimental branch that includes ideas and results of experiments that I have tried in the past and may find their way to the main branch.
 Noteworthy experimental features include: